ishmael-burdeau/digital-sustainability-learning/training.md

 # Digital sustainability
 The following is a list of material designed to support those in technical roles to reach a level of Practioner.
-Completing the optional material will put you on the path towards expert level.
+Completing the optional material will put you on the path towards Expert level.

 ## Essential training and resources